pulumi/pulumi-hugo/themes/default/content/docs/intro/console/project-and-stack-management.md

 ### Stack Detailed View

+To view a stack's details:

 1. Navigate to **Projects** and then a specific stack.
 1. Navigate to **Activity**.
-1. Review the stack's outputs, configuration values, and tags which is the output from running `pulumi config` and `pulumi stack output` from the CLI.
+1. Review the stack's outputs, configuration values, and tags.

 ![Stack outputs and configuration](/images/docs/reference/service/stack-outputs-and-configuration.png)